katerina-itopoulos/pythoban/README.md

 (c) 2024 Katerina Itopoulos, Juan Méndez Nogales and David Rodrigues. <br>
 The Python code for this project is distributed under the conditions of the MIT License.
 See `LICENSE.TXT` for details. <br>
-The graphics are taken from .... .
-See `ART_LICENSE.TXT` for a list of the authors.
+See `ART_LICENSE.TXT` for a list of the authors who designed the images and graphics used to build our Pythoban game.

 # Authors